Hannah Johnston Bailey Papers, 1836-1923

 Woman's Christian Temperance Union, Maine Branch: leaflet

-Woman's Christian Temperance Union, Dept. of Peace & Arbitration: leaflets (4)
+Woman's Christian Temperance Union, Department of Peace and Arbitration: leaflets (4)

-Woman's Christian Temperance Union, Dept. of Peace & Arbitration: 9th Report of the Superintendent, 1913
+Woman's Christian Temperance Union, Department of Peace and Arbitration: 9th Report of the Superintendent, 1913

-Woman's Christian Temperance Union, Dept. of Peace & Arbitration: 25th Annual Report, 1912
+Woman's Christian Temperance Union, Department of Peace and Arbitration: 25th Annual Report, 1912

 Box 6 (1/2 box) [not on microfilm] on-site